trampgeek/moodle-qtype_coderunner/docs/index.md

 ### Enabling and configuring the web service

-The web service is not enabled by default, and must be enabled in the CodeRunner settings page by by a moodle system administrator.
+The web service is not enabled by default, and must be enabled in the CodeRunner settings page by by a Moodle system administrator.
 There are several additional configuration options:

  1. Jobe server to use for web services.
 The sandbox server